Unmixing the Wilson line defect CFT. Part II: analytic bootstrap: Introduction

 Despite several attempts over the years, solving an interacting quantum field theory (QFT) still remains a formidable challenge.
 In four dimensions, the most promising candidate is 4d $\mathcal{N}=4$ super Yang-Mills (SYM) theory, due to the simultaneous applicability of most of the existing tools to study strongly coupled QFTs: integrability \cite{Minahan:2002ve}, supersymmetric localization \cite{Pestun:2007rz}, holography \cite{Maldacena:1997re} and the conformal bootstrap \cite{Rattazzi:2008pe}.
 Yet, even in the planar limit, we are still far from claiming that we have fully solved the theory, mainly due to the difficulty in computing the operator product expansion (OPE) coefficients.
 It could then be fruitful to focus on an even simpler model, where said techniques are still applicable, to develop new ideas that could be applied to the full-fledged four-dimensional gauge theories.

 An interesting proposal is that of focusing on the one-dimensional superconformal field theory (SCFT) defined by operator insertions along a one-half BPS Wilson line in planar 4d $\mathcal{N}=4$ SYM \cite{Maldacena:1998im}.
-In the simplest case of Wilson lines in the fundamental representation of the gauge group $SU(N)$, the free gauge theory description valid for small 't Hooft coupling $\lambda$ is complemented by a holographic description in terms of a semiclassical string with AdS$_2$ worldsheet in AdS$_5\times S^5$ at large $\lambda$ \cite{Giombi:2017cqn}.
+In the simplest case of Wilson lines in the fundamental representation of the gauge group $SU(N)$, the defect CFT on the line has been discussed for small 't~Hooft coupling $\lambda$ in terms of deformations of the circular Wilson loop \cite{Cooke:2017qgm,Cooke:2018obg}, while at strong coupling the dynamics of the theory is captured by the fluctuations of a semiclassical string with AdS$_2$ worldsheet in AdS$_5\times S^5$ \cite{Giombi:2017cqn}.
 This allows for a perturbative approach both at weak and strong coupling.
-Moreover, it was already observed by various authors that, much like its four-dimensional parent, this defect CFT can be studied with integrability \cite{Kiryu:2018phb,Grabner:2020nis,Cavaglia:2021bnz,Cavaglia:2022qpg} supersymmetric localization \cite{Giombi:2018qox,Giombi:2018hsx,Giombi:2020amn}, holography \cite{Gomis:2006sb,Gomis:2006im,Giombi:2017cqn,Giombi:2020kvo}, and the conformal bootstrap \cite{Liendo:2016ymz,Liendo:2018ukf,Ferrero:2021bsb}.
+Moreover, it was already observed by various authors that, much like its four-dimensional parent, this defect CFT can be studied with integrability \cite{Kiryu:2018phb,Grabner:2020nis,Cavaglia:2021bnz,Cavaglia:2022qpg} supersymmetric localization \cite{Giombi:2018qox,Giombi:2018hsx,Giombi:2020amn}, holography \cite{Drukker:2005kx,Gomis:2006sb,Gomis:2006im,Giombi:2017cqn,Giombi:2020kvo}, and the conformal bootstrap \cite{Liendo:2016ymz,Liendo:2018ukf,Ferrero:2021bsb}.
 In particular, we would like to highlight two recent developments.
 On the one hand, the powerful information on the spectrum of the theory obtained (numerically) with the quantum spectral curve (QSC) \cite{Gromov:2009tv,Gromov:2009bc,Gromov:2013pga} has been combined with numerical bootstrap techniques to put strong constraints on the OPE coefficients, in a framework that was termed {\it bootstrability} in \cite{Cavaglia:2021bnz,Cavaglia:2022qpg}.
 Recently, interesting an interesting approach that combines bootstrap, reinforcement learning and the integrability input has been also proposed \cite{AlessandroThesis,Niarchos:2023lot}.
 On the other hand, analytic bootstrap methods have been proved particularly fruitful at strong coupling, where correlation functions were computed at unprecedented high order and new techniques to address mixing problems were developed in previous work by the authors \cite{Ferrero:2021bsb}.